amanhigh/go-fun/README.md

 ### Minikube
 To setup kubernetes there are multiple options available like minikube, kind, k89, k3s etc. In this project we are using [minikube](https://minikube.sigs.k8s.io/docs/).
+This will also setup [traifik](https://github.com/traefik/traefik) ingress for easy access.
+User needs to give sudo for port 80 forward.

 Script and Multiselect can be used to enable Istio, Backup, Restore etc.